omphilejmatsobe/VirtualBar/README.md

-# VIRTUAL BAR
+# VIRTUALBAR

-# Low Level Programming
+# Video Streaming Application

 Let's learn Flask.
 This is my first step to learning Flask and Virtual Video Streaming with the python programming language.